 Client: My parents are constantly berating me about my grades, which are never good enough.

 Client: That’s right.
-It’s quite difficult.
+It’s pretty tricky.

 Transference